cwliu007/mirt_bd/README.md

 `response`:
 * Item-response matrix (row: *sample size*, column: *number of items* by *number of testlets*).
 By default, `NULL`.
 * For instance, *number of items* = 2 and *number of testlets* = 3 means that the first two columns contain the item responses of the first testlet, and the second and third testlets are concatenated in column order.
+The resulting size of the `response` is *sample size* by *number of items x number of testlets*.

 `rand.seed`:
 * Set the seed of R‘s random number generator.
 In effect, it is `set.seed(rand.seed)`.